-A ULE assessment for the City of Melbourne's urban forest was undertaken between March 2011 and April 2012, following the end of the Millennial Drought.
-Over 35,000 trees across the municipality were assessed with results indicating that 23 per cent of the tree population will be at the end of its useful life in the landscape within 10 years and 39 per cent within twenty years.
+A ULE assessment for the City of Melbourre's urban forest was undertaken between March 2011 and April 2012, following the end of the Millennium Drought.
+Over 35,000 trees across the municipality were assessed with results indicating that 23 per cent of the tree population will be at the end of its useful life in the landscape within 10 years.
 The 53 elm trees at University Square were assessed as part of this audit.
-A second assessment was conducted in August 2014 to more accurately inform the University Square master plan and community engagement process.
+A second assessment was conducted in August 2014 to more accurately inform the University Square Master Plan and community engagement process.

-With 80 per cent of the total elm tree population at University Square in advanced decline, and 18 trees assessed as having less than 12 months useful life expectancy, we need to act now to ensure that we manage trees that can be retained and remove trees that have reached the end of their useful life expectancy so that we can plant a new generation of trees.
+With 80 per cent of the total elm tree population at University Square in advanced decline, and 18 trees assessed as having less than 12 months useful life expectancy, we need to act now to ensure that we manage trees that can be retained and remove trees that have reached the end of their useful life expectancy so that we can plant part of the fabric of Melbourne during community engagement.